The Vision

 Global Spirit Ed

-By 2023, more than 10 billion metric tons of plastic waste will have been produced globally.
-Approximately 6 billion tons of this waste has been discarded into the environment.
+By 2023, more than 10 billion metric tons of plastic waste had been produced globally, with an estimated six billion tons discarded into the environment.
+The consequences are profound – not just for ecosystems, but for human health.

 Colyumbia Climate School Lamont-Doherty Earth Observatory

-Lamont-Doherty Earth Observatory’s mission is to study the planet, from its deepest interior to the outer reaches of its atmosphere, providing a rational and scientific basis for the difficult choices facing humanity.
-Their major accomplishments to date include:
+At the heart of our scientific efforts is the Columbia Climate School’s Lamont-Doherty Earth Observatory – one of the world’s most respected environmental research institutions.
+Their mission is to study the planet, from its deepest interior to the outer reaches of its atmosphere, providing a rational, evidence-based foundation for the difficult choices facing humanity.
+Their legacy includes:

 First to publish a paper with the term ‘global warming’.